sandstorm-io/tos-pp/tos-pp.md

 You may cancel your service at any time, but cancellation will not take effect until the current pay period completes.
 Cancel your service via the user interface or by emailing support@sandstorm.io.
 Once you cancel your services, the following will apply:

-* Your account will no longer be charged starting the first of the month after the month in which you cancel.
+* Your account will not be charged again.
-* When you cancel your account, all of your [data / apps ] [will be / will not be ] [stored / deleted]
+* Once the current pay period ends, all of your data will be deleted.

 ### Problems and Contact: